diesttro/listicle/README.md

 # Listicle

-An application to create, edit and delete articles where you can sort them by date or title.
+Create, edit and delete articles where you can sort them by date or title.
 Articles are saved in local storage so you can come back later and continue.

 You can see a demo [here](https://diesttro.github.io/listicle/).